danoruo1/DOE-AI-Research/README.md

-# Was made to compare LLMs to Reinforcement Learning on File Fragmented Datasets
+# Created to compare LLMs to Reinforcement Learning on File Fragmented Datasets in Digital Forensics